marizmelo/todo.c/README.md

 ##List of options

  	+          displays only active todos
- 	-        display only completed todos add      followed by QUOTED string (ex.:"my new todo") includes a new todo done     followed by todo's ID number, marks todo as completed delq     followed by todo's ID number, remove todo from current list clean    deletes all list of todos ***USE WITH MODERATION***
+ 	-          display only completed todos add        followed by QUOTED string (ex.:"my new todo") includes a new todo done       followed by todo's ID number, marks todo as completed delq       followed by todo's ID number, remove todo from current list clean      deletes all list of todos ***USE WITH MODERATION*** uninstall  remove TODO application printf     help\tdisplay a quick command reference for the system